Pickleball Scoring Rules

-In this example, let’s assume that this is a new game and Team A is getting ready to make their 1st serve of the game.
+In this example, let’s assume this is a new game and Team A is getting ready to make their 1st serve of the game.

-Team A, Player 1A calls the score, 0 – 0 – 2 or 0 – 0 – start
+STEP 2 – Team A, Player 1A calls the score, 0 – 0 – 2 or 0 – 0 – start

-EXAMPLE 2 – In-play game until a fault is made
+Scenario 2 – In-play game until a fault is made

 In this example, let’s assume:

-The game is in-play and the score is 5 – 3 – 1 for Team A (Team A has 5 points)
+- The game is in-play and the score is 5 – 3 – 1 for Team A (Team A has 5 points)

-Team A, Player 1A successfully serves the ball and Team B (the opponent) misses the ball
+- Team A, Player 1A successfully serves the ball and Team B (the opponent) misses the ball

 Here’s What Happens:

-Team A gets 1 point so the score is now 6 – 3
+- Team A gets 1 point so the score is now 6 – 3

 - Team A, player 1A, will switch sides with their partner (Player 2A)

-Team A, player 1A, calls the new score, 6 – 3 – 1 (it was 5 – 3 – 1 previously)
+- Team A, player 1A, calls the new score, 6 – 3 – 1 (it was 5 – 3 – 1 previously)

-Team A, player 1A serves the ball
+- Team A, player 1A serves the ball

-Rinse and repeat until Team A makes a fault or gets 11 points and 2 more points than Team B
+- Rinse and repeat until Team A makes a fault or gets 11 points and 2 more points than Team B

-When Team A makes a fault, Player 2A serves and they continue playing, serving and scoring until Team A makes another fault or gets 11 points
+- When Team A makes a fault, Player 2A serves and they continue playing, serving, and scoring until Team A makes another fault or gets 11 points

 - When Team A makes a fault, they ‘side out’ and Team B Player 1B serves

 How To Keep Track of The Score